 Note: I do not endorse destroying private property in the name of animal rights activism.
 Instead, write letters, protest peacefully, volunteer, think carefully about purchases, and cook delicious plant based food for your family and friends.

 Dave Davies – Lead guitarist of The Kinks.
 He went vegetarian and quit smoking for health reasons, but later saw the ethical side of it, according to a feature in Vegetarian Times.
 He said:

 “The thought of eating meat actually repulses me now.
 I don’t miss it at all.
 And I don’t like the principle of killing animals to eat.
 I don’t think we really need to survive on the dad carcasses of animals.”

 However, it wasn’t always happy or easy.
 When The Kinks went on tour, it was really hard to find food suitable for the two vegetarian Davies Brothers.
 Dave said that he’d live off pizzas and protein powder, but he said that Indian restaurants were a lifesaver because he could always find something to eat.

 Dick Dale – Legendary and influential surf rock guitarist.
-He is a cancer survivor.
+He was a cancer survivor.
 Because of America’s healthcare system that favours profits over people, the famous lefty guitarist still plays concerts so he can pay his medical bills.
-He has never taken drugs and he doesn’t drink alcohol.
+He never took drugs and he didn’t drink alcohol.
 I can’t find much else on his eating habits, but he has said that he’s read a lot about vegetarianism over the years.

 Donovan Leitch – Folk and psychedelic rock singer.
 In the late 60s he got into Hindu and Buddhist philosophy and started eating vegetarian.
 As a child he got polio, which left him disabled.
 Being vegetarian is one of the ways he keeps healthy.
 He likes to go for walks and swim too.